gustavorods/test_deploy_backend/README.md

-# For it to work, install:
+# For it to work in localhost, install:

 `npm init`
 <br/>